mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |              |              |              |              |
 ~~~~~

-When a participant A wants to establish a group with B and C, it
+When a client A wants to establish a group with B and C, it
 first downloads UserInitKeys for B and C.  It then initializes a group state
 containing only itself and uses the UserInitKeys to compute Welcome and Add messages
 to add B and C, in a sequence chosen by A.  The Welcome messages are
 sent directly to the new members (there is no need to send them to
 the group).
 The Add messages are broadcasted to the Group, and processed in sequence
-by B and C.  Messages received before a participant has joined the
+by B and C.  Messages received before a client has joined the
 group are ignored.
 Only after A has received its Add messages
 back from the server does it update its state to reflect their addition.